Flavor Flav: Television

-After a hiatus from the music scene, Flavor Flav was invited to participate on VH1 reality show The Surreal Life.
-During this show, he developed a relationship with actress Brigitte Nielsen.
-Following the conclusion of The Surreal Life, VH1 gave Flav and Nielsen a show titled Strange Love, which detailed their globetrotting adventure in love.
+After a hiatus from the music scene, Flav was invited to participate on VH1 reality show The Surreal Life.
+During this show, he developed a relationship with actress and singer Brigitte Nielsen.
+After the conclusion of The Surreal Life, VH1 gave Flav and Nielsen a show titled Strange Love, which detailed their globetrotting adventure in love.
 At the end of Strange Love, Nielsen decided to return to her fiancé, Mattia Dessi.

-Flavor of Love, which aired for three seasons, is a reality show where Flavor Flav looks for love.
-The show's success led to spin-offs titled I Love New York and I Love Money.
+Flavor of Love aired for three seasons.
+It is a reality show where Flav looks for love and the show's success led to spin-offs titled I Love New York and I Love Money.
 During the third season reunion of Flavor of Love, Flav proposed to Liz, the mother of his youngest son, Karma.
 The Comedy Central roast of Flavor Flav aired on August 12, 2007.
-Guests appearing at the roast included: Snoop Dogg, Brigitte Nielsen, Jimmy Kimmel, Carrot Top, Lisa Lampanelli, Ice-T, Jeff Ross, Katt Williams, Patton Oswalt, Greg Giraldo, and Sommore.
+Guests appearing at the roast included Snoop Dogg, Brigitte Nielsen, Jimmy Kimmel, Carrot Top, Lisa Lampanelli, Ice-T, Jeff Ross, Katt Williams, Patton Oswalt, Greg Giraldo, and Sommore.
 Flav played Calvester Hill on the MyNetworkTV comedy series Under One Roof, starring alongside Kelly Perine.

 Restaurant owner

-In 2011, Flav partnered with Nick Cimino to open Flav's Fried Chicken in Cimino's hometown of Clinton, Iowa.
-The two had met through Cimino's brother Peter, who runs Mama Cimino's in Las Vegas and Castle Rock Bar and Pizzeria in Kingman, Arizona.
-After enjoying the rapper's homemade fried chicken, Peter Cimino began selling chicken wings using Flav's recipe.
-The founders hoped to start a national restaurant franchise.
-A mix of squabbling owners, bounced checks, and bad business decisions led to Flavor Flav's Chicken shutting down barely four months after it opened.
-Flavor Flav was not involved in the restaurant's day-to-day operations; Nick Cimino simply paid for Flavor Flav's license.
+In 2011, Flav partnered with Nick Cimino to open Flav's Fried Chicken in Cimino's hometown of Clinton, Iowa, northeast of Davenport.
+The two had met through Cimino's brother Peter, who runs Mama Cimino's in Las Vegas and Castle Rock Bar and Pizzeria in Kingman, Arizona, west of Flagstaff.
+After enjoying his homemade fried chicken, Peter Cimino began selling chicken wings using Flav's recipe.
+They hoped to start a national restaurant franchise.
+A mix of squabbling owners, bounced checks, and bad business decisions led to Flav's Chicken shutting down barely four months after it opened.
+Flav was not involved in the restaurant's day-to-day operations; Nick Cimino simply paid for Flavor Flav's license.

-Flavor Flav's House of Flavor in Las Vegas opened on the rapper's birthday in March 2012.
-Flavor Flav teamed up with Gino Harmon and Salvatore Bitonti to start a national franchise known as Flavor Flav's Chicken & Ribs, which opened December 21, 2012 in Sterling Heights, Michigan.
-The business was not affiliated with the previous two ventures Flavor Flav has had in the restaurant business.
+Flavor Flav's House of Flavor in Las Vegas opened on his birthday in March 2012.
+Flav teamed up with Gino Harmon and Salvatore Bitonti to start a national franchise known as Flavor Flav's Chicken & Ribs, which opened December 21, 2012 in Sterling Heights, Michigan, north of Detroit.
+The business was not affiliated with the previous two ventures Flav had in the restaurant business.
 Flavor Flav's Chicken & Ribs was a casual dining experience with a quick serve attitude.
 Flavor Flav's Chicken & Ribs closed in July 2013 after being evicted by its landlord for failure to pay rent.